wally4000/psptoolchain-llvm/README.md

-# psp-llvm
+# psptoolchain-llvm
-An LLVM-supported version of the PSPSDK.
+An LLVM-supported version of the PSPSDK Toolchain.